-Auden’s IT application deployment environment is completely cloud-based across AWS, Microsoft Azure, and Google Cloud Platform (GCP).
+Auden’s IT application deployment environment is completely cloud-based across AWS and other cloud providers.
 It is critical that Auden’s security program provides highly effective and consistent security controls across all three cloud platforms.

 As they continue development of innovative banking services, Auden is relying on Rapid7’s Insight platform to provide a robust security environment.
 “The bottom line,” concludes Wright, “is that when Auden’s business is 10 times bigger, the security team won’t need to be 10 times bigger.
 The Insight platform provides us with a lot of operating leverage and scalability.”